b10z/periodic-task/README.md

 * `make tests.tests-all`: <br/> _This command runs all the test files inside the project and provides a coverage number for each package._
 * `make tests.test-build`: <br/> _This command is used from make tests.tests-all in order to create a test build for the application (using dockerfile.test)_

+### 📳 TEST INFORMATION

+All the test case given in the assessment can be found tested in [timestamp_generator_test.go](powerfactors-assignment%2Finternal%2Fhelper%2Ftimestamp_generator_test.go) with good and bad paths.

+TEST COVERAGE PERCENTAGES:

+* `/internal/api	coverage: 100.0% of statements`
+* `/internal/service	coverage: 100.0% of statements`
+* `/internal/helper	coverage: 100.0% of statements`